Nyaoso/knockout-table/README.md

 ### **TABLE** binding for [Knockout](http://knockoutjs.com/)

 The `table` binding provides a fast method for displaying tables of data using Knockout. `table` is about ten times faster than nested `foreach` bindings.
+Columns of the table can be ordered with a custom function or a default function.

+Passing as an option `searchText` observable is possible to filter the table in live mode.

+More examples and more features are coming soon.
+If you have ideas and / or advice do not hesitate to contact me.

 #### Examples